Jennifer Widerstrom

 Jennifer Widerstrom (born August 24, 1982) is an American fitness model and personal trainer.
 She appears as a trainer on the American version of the television series The Biggest Loser, replacing Jillian Michaels.
-She also appeared on American Gladiators, as the female gladiator Phoenix, in 2008 for its second season.

-She also appeared in the 2015 documentary titled Why Am I So Fat?
+She appeared on American Gladiators, as the female gladiator Phoenix, in 2008 for its second season.
+She also appeared in the 2015 documentary titled, Why Am I So Fat?

+Career

+After graduating, Widerstrom moved to Los Angeles, where she worked towards becoming a personal trainer and fitness model.
+In 2008, she was discovered by a casting agent for American Gladiator and joined the show's second season as the gladiator Phoenix.

+In 2014, Widerstrom joined Season 16 of NBC's The Biggest Loser, replacing Jillian Michaels.

+She is a Reebok Global Women's Brand Ambassador and the author of Diet Right for Your Personality Type.

 Personal life

 Widerstrom was born in Downers Grove, Illinois.

+She attended the University of Kansas, where she was a hammer thrower.